Here is Everything That Comes With The Cricut Maker and Which Other Supplies You’ll Need

 The Tote Bundle (only available in Lilac and Blue) comes with everything you would get with the machine alone and a matching padded Machine Tote.

 Other big craft stores may have their own exclusive bundles as well.
-I know Joanns has had them in the past for the Explore machines, but the only one I’ve found for the Maker is this Cricut Maker Sewing Essentials bundle (available online only).
+I know Joanns has had them in the past for the Explore machines, but the only one I’ve found for the Maker is this Cricut Maker Lilac bundle.

 I haven’t found any Maker bundles through Hobby Lobby or Michaels, but it never hurts to check again for yourself.